turingschool/launch-curriculum/module4/lessons/Week1/JavaScript.md

 `"I am a string!"`

 You can use either single or double quotes to wrap a string, but the opening and closing quotes need to match.
-A good rule of thumb is to pick a type of quote to use and then be consistent in it's use throughout a project.
+A good rule of thumb is to pick a type of quote to use and then be consistent in its use throughout a project.

 Strings can be used for any kind of text.
 We use them regularly to add text to a page.